Sometimes you think everything’s been taken care of.

 “I was lucky that I was standing at the kitchen counter that’s open to the living and dining room.
 The knife drawer was right next to me and when he broke in I pulled out my mom’s boning knife.
 I was able to stab his wrist and hand when he tried to reach over the counter to grab me.”

 Mike’s dad shook his head.
 “Most kids your age wouldn’t have been able to react that fast.
-Leo must be, what, in his mid-thirties?”
+Leo must be, what, in his mid- to late-thirties?”

 “I guess; I don’t really know.
 That’s my mom’s age, so I suppose that’s his age too.”